 1. Instagram Socialmatic Camera Concept

 Even though the trick of Instagram is to take "lo-fi" pictures on smartphone cameras and use its creative filters to enhance them in a structured sort of way, what do you do when you want to pass out pictures to your pals in meatspace?
-Enter Instagram Socialmatic, a camera design concept solving that problem, printing your pictures on the spot while giving you 16GB of storage space to store your pics, with Wi-Fi and Bluetooth connectivity allowing you to send them online at the same time.

 2. Dish AutoHop: Holy Grail of TV Viewers